 Plenty of self-styled audiophiles like to look down on the audio quality of Beats headphones, as is always the case with popular companies.
 For quite a while, there was some good reasoning for that, but lately the company has been making quite a few steps in the right direction, and as a result, the sound quality of the Beats Solo 2 is not to be dismissed easily.
 Keyword: easily, because it can still be dismissed considering how expensive these are.

 In testing I played CDs and lossless audio files from a computer through a Focusrite Saffire Pro 40 audio interface for purposes of testing fidelity.
 Though it would be an odd choice for such a style-focused brand to ignore mobile devices, I also streamed songs from Rdio on my Moto X to make sure that volume was adequate.
 It was.

-(Editor’s note: Wow, Rdio and Moto X phones.
+(Editor’s note: Wow, Remember Rdio and Moto X phones?
 Good times.)